“Find the shortest, simplest way between the earth, the hand and the mouth.”

 I know that most people don’t have my knowledge or experience – mostly learned from mistakes I should say – so just look at this as your shortcut to happiness.

-NOTE: If you really think about how nature does it you will be half way there.
-The first three points are fundamental to successful food growing and you can’t fudge them.
+NOTE: If you really think about how nature does it you will be halfway there.
+The first three points are fundamental to successful food growing and they are essential – you can’t fudge them.

 1. Choose an area that gets 6 hours of sun per day.

-Most of the food plants we grow flower and fruit within a few months (annuals) – they need light to do this – at least six hors of sun per day.
+Most of the food plants we grow flower and fruit within a few months (annuals) – they need light to do this – at least six hours of sun per day.
 The exceptions are leafy salad plants (lettuce, rocket, watercress) and some annual herbs (mint, chives, sorrel) which will tolerate less than 6 hours – these can go in partial shade.
 I have food planted all around the garden – about 70 different varieties – which makes the most of the varying light conditions.

 2. Fix the soil.